James P. ChouPartner

 - Noteholders in bringing multi-district state law fraudulent conveyance claims against shareholders of the Tribune Company.

-- The Claims Agent of Reorganized Spansion Inc. in adversary proceeding brought by former Japanese subsidiary asserting claim of $1 billion claim for contractual rejection damages.
+- The Claims Agent of Reorganized Spansion Inc. in an adversary proceeding brought by its former Japanese subsidiary asserting a $1 billion claim for contractual rejection damages.

-- Investment fund petitioning creditors in civil RICO action brought by former CEO of Virgin Islands Telephone Company and affiliated debtors, resulting in dismissal of case with prejudice on preliminary injunction motion.
+- Investment fund-petitioning creditors in defending against a civil RICO action brought by the former CEO of Virgin Islands Telephone Co. and its affiliated debtors.

-- The Informal Committee of the Senior Secured Noteholders of Weirton Steel in a dispute over valuation of Debtor and fire sale of assets to an outsider bidder.
+- The Informal Committee of Senior Secured Noteholders of Weirton Steel in a dispute over the valuation of the Debtor and a fire sale of assets to an outsider bidder.

 Representative commercial litigation matters include representation of: